AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-37-Phishing.md

 ## Why It Matters
 From an attacker's side, phishing requires minimal technical skill and can be launched at massive scale cheaply.
 A single successful phish can hand over credentials, deploy malware, or initiate financial fraud that bypasses all technical defenses entirely.

+From a defender's side, technical controls like email filtering, anti-spoofing protocols (SPF, DKIM, DMARC), and multi-factor authentication significantly reduce phishing impact.
+But the most important defense is user awareness — teaching people to slow down, verify sender identity, and never enter credentials on a page reached through an email link.